Southern Thailand nature immersion

 Luang Prabang

 Start the day with a special invitation into Mrs. Noy’s kitchen—not just for a cooking lesson, but for a cultural immersion through food.
 Meet your chef-teacher-hostess at the morning market to shop for local herbs and vegetables, then travel to her riverside village by boat.
-In her traditional home kitchen, you will enjoy a private cooking lesson with the matriarch, focused on authentic flavors and regional specialties.
+In her home kitchen, you will enjoy a private cooking lesson with the matriarch, focused on authentic flavors and regional specialties.
 After returning to your hotel for an afternoon rest, end the day with a private Mekong sunset cruise with cocktails and light bites, drifting past forested mountains in golden light.

 3